-After you graduate, you apply to the state for an Associate registration (formerly known as an Intern registration).
-If you apply for Associate registration within 90 days of your degree posting date, hours of supervised experience you gain between that degree posting date and the date that your registration is granted — no matter how long it actually takes the BBS to review your file — also count toward licensure.
+For MFTs as well as PCCs and CSWs, after you graduate, you apply to the state for an Associate registration (formerly known as an Intern registration).
+If you apply for Associate registration within 90 days of your degree posting date, hours of supervised experience you gain between that degree posting date and the date that your registration is granted — no matter how long it actually takes the BBS to review your file — can count toward licensure, with some caveats.

 By allowing those hours to count, the pathway to licensure is shortened, at least a little bit.
-It also means that recent MFT graduates who have been working as trainees in a clinic where they intend to keep working post-registration can continue seeing clients at that clinic while awaiting their registration number, knowing those hours will count toward licensure.
-But there’s an important new caveat on that rule for anyone who will complete their graduate degree on or after January 1, 2020.
+It also means that recent graduates who have been obtaining pre-degree experience in a clinic where they intend to keep working post-registration can continue seeing clients at that clinic while awaiting their registration number, knowing those post-degree hours can count toward licensure.
+But there’s an important caveat on that rule that applies to anyone who completed their graduate degree on or after January 1, 2020.

 Is the rule specific to MFTs?

-No. Prior to 2019, Professional Clinical Counselors had a similar rule, and as of January 1, 2019, the 90-day rule applies to Clinical Social Workers as well.
+No. Prior to 2019, Professional Clinical Counselors had a similar rule, and since January 1, 2019, the 90-day rule applies to Clinical Social Workers as well.
 (This was also part of AB93.)
-It should be noted, though, that neither of those professional groups can count pre-degree experience toward licensure.
+It should be noted, though, that neither of those professions can count pre-degree experience toward licensure.